I wanted to take a moment today to offer some more free content to help out all the creative entrepreneurs and instigators out there…

 7 years later, I got accepted.

-In the second semester of my freshmen year at college, I took boxing.
+In my freshmen year at West Point, I took boxing boxing class.

 All freshmen had to – it was mandatory.

-While most people took it as a haze, I loved it.
+While most people looked at it like a haze (and it certainly was that), I loved it.

-There was something about the adrenaline I got from entering the ring, the surge of excitement I got from standing toe to toe with a competitor with nothing but my fists to protect me, and the raw intensity of dishing out (and receiving) a beating…I couldn’t shake it.
+There was something about the adrenaline I got from entering the ring, the surge of excitement I got from standing toe to toe with a competitor with nothing but my fists to protect me, and the raw intensity of dishing out (or the threat of receiving receiving) a beating…I couldn’t shake it.
 I had to get better; I had to keep fighting; I had to make the team.

 A year later, I made the team.